alifeee/blogtest/steam-collage-api/steam-collage-api.md

 </figcaption>

-I also made a Python script to generate the topic of this blog post: Steam game collages.
+I also made a Python script to generate Steam game collages, the very topic of this blog post.
 This I put this [on GitHub][old steam collage] for anyone to use.

 However, as it only worked locally (and my [installation instructions][old steam collage] weren't exactly... *exhaustive*), it couldn't be used very easily.